-In this guide, we will demonstrate how to implement cart controls on the single product page, which will take into account the state of the cart stored in the user session.
-This guide builds upon the app created in the previous guides, so use the code samples from them as a starting point.
-The guide is broken down into three parts: The implementation and use of UserSessionProvider.jsx
+In this section, we will demonstrate how to implement cart controls on the single product page, which will take into account the state of the cart stored in the user session.
+This section builds upon the app created in the previous sections, so use the code samples from those as a starting point.
+The section is broken down into three parts: The implementation and use of UserSessionProvider.jsx

 , useCartMutations.js